serosenstein/qrcode_asset_manager/README.md

 COMMIT;

-# Be sure to clear all of the previously generated .pngs on the share!
+Be sure to clear all of the previously generated .pngs on the share if you're wiping the datbase!

-* If you're getting an error about QR codes being NULL *
+# If you're getting an error about QR codes being NULL #
 1) Make sure secure-file-priv=/var/lib/mysql-files is set in your my.cnf (requires DB bounce) 1a) SHOW VARIABLES LIKE "secure_file_priv"; -- this can be used to verify it's set properly and see what the value is, maybe also need to look at mysql "insecure mode";
 2) make sure you have qrencode installed and it's in the users path that your webserver is running as